jaceva/cs105-cache/cache_lesson.md

 - Cache is made up of blocks
 - Cache entries hold data and memory location
 - For a memory request, the processor will check the cache first and will either result in a cache hit or a cache miss.

+Cache is small fast memory located close to the CPU.
+It is used to hold copies of data from main memery it thinks it may use soon.
+Instead of taking the time to retrieve the data from main memory, it can retrieve it from the faster cache memory.

+Cache is made up of _blocks_ that are fixed in size.

+In order for cache memory help bridge the processor/memory performance gap, certain rules need to exist that ensures useful data is stored with in the memory blocks.
 ### Checkpoints
 **CP1**
 - Introduce Cache class (already implemented with `MainMemory` as next tier and `size` set)